minprog/platforms/data-structures/jaccard/contents.md

 # Jaccard

 For this assignment you will compare the similarity between two texts.
-Is *Dracula* of Bram Stoker, more similar to the work of Shakespeare or to the script of La La Land?
+Is *Dracula* of Bram Stoker, more similar to the work of Shakespeare or to the script of *La La Land*?

 We will already provide you with some code that can compute the similarities between texts, based on the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index).
 The problem is, this code is not very efficient.
-Your goal is to improve the code.
+Your goal is to improve it.

 ## Jaccard index

-The Jaccard index is metric to determine the similarity between two texts.
+The Jaccard index is a metric to determine the similarity between two texts.
 Say we have two texts:

 - Text 1: "A cat is not a caterpillar."
 - Text 2: "My cat is a cat."